coder/coder/docs/guides/artifactory-integration.md

 The admin-level access token is used to provision user tokens and is never exposed to developers or stored in workspaces.
 </blockquote>

+The full example template uses Docker as the underlying compute.
+But, these concepts apply to any compute platform.
+Please check [here](https://github.com/coder/coder/tree/main/examples/jfrog/docker).

 ## Offline Deployments